Curriculum Multi-Task Self-Supervision Improves Lightweight Architectures for Onboard Satellite Hyperspectral Image Segmentation: Related Work

 Self-supervised models learn data representations without human-annotated labels.
 Instead, pretext tasks serve to generate supervisory signals directly from the data, such as learning the arrow of time \cite{Wei-CVPR-2018}, solving jigsaw puzzles \cite{noroozi-eccv-2016,Chen-CVPR-2021}, reconstructing masked information \cite{hondru2025masked,he-cvpr-2022,xie-cvpr-2022}, or contrasting augmented views \cite{Chen-ICML-2020, Grill-NeurIPS-2020, He-CVPR-2020}.
 SSL enables effective training with limited labeled data and supports domain-specific pretraining, thereby mitigating domain gaps~\cite{song_self-supervised_2022}.
 SSL is particularly promising in remote sensing \cite{ayuba2025specbpp}, where large volumes of unlabeled Earth observation data are available, yet the cost to manually annotate this data is high.
 Recent advances demonstrate strong potential for both multispectral and hyperspectral imagery.
 For instance, TerraMind \cite{jakubik2025terramind} is a large-scale multimodal foundation model for Earth observation, while HyperSIGMA \cite{wang_hypersigma_2025} and SpectralEarth \cite{braham2025spectralearth} leverage large HSI datasets (450K and 539K images, respectively) to train foundation models with high transferability.
 SSL methods in hyperspectral imaging often employ contrastive learning with spectral augmentations \cite{zhu_sc-eadnet_2022, huang_3-d-swin_2022}, MIM for spatial-spectral reconstruction \cite{scheibenreif_masked_2023}, and auxiliary discriminative tasks enforcing spatial-spectral reasoning \cite{yang_self-supervised_2022}.

 SSL exhibits strong potential in remote sensing, but its effectiveness heavily depends on the choice of a single pretext task.
 A given objective may capture some aspects of the data, such as invariance to augmentation or local spatial structures, while neglecting others, leading to suboptimal representations.
 To overcome this limitation, some recent frameworks \cite{muhtar2023cmid,zhang_unified_2025, chen_spectral-spatial_2025} integrated multiple SSL tasks to obtain more robust representations.
 For example, CMID \cite{muhtar2023cmid} fuses contrastive learning with masked image modeling through self-distillation, yielding representations that are both semantically rich and spatially grounded.
 However, solving multiple tasks can lead to an arduous learning process, requiring a careful balancing between learning objectives \cite{liu2021conflict}.
-Unlike existing multi-task SSL frameworks for HSI, we introduce a curriculum learning strategy to gradually increase task complexity and guide the learning process towards the desired objective.
+Unlike existing multi-task SSL frameworks for HSI, we introduce a curriculum learning strategy to gradually increase task complexity by adding more difficult images, guiding the learning process towards the desired objective.